pallets/flask/docs/templating.rst

 Standard Filters
 ----------------

-These filters are available in Jinja2 additionally to the filters provided by Jinja2 itself:
+Flask provides the following Jinja2 filters in addition to the filters provided by Jinja2 itself:

 .. function:: tojson